Goodwillie Calculus via Adjunction and LS Cocategory: Introduction

-We point out that the constructions used in the definition of inductive LS category were proven by Deligiannis to have the structure of comonads \cite{comonads}.
+The vanishing of iterated Whitehead products for values of $\Omega \P_n F$ (part of Corollary \ref{cor:WL}) can also be seen by direct computations of Chorny and Scherer \cite[Theorem 2.1]{chorny-scherer}.
+Related to Corollary \ref{cor:sym}--the author has become aware that independently, Christina Costoya, J\'{e}r\^{o}me Scherer and Antonio Viruel have shown that the $\P_n F$'s take values in spaces with \textit{inductive} (i.e. Ganea) cocategory $n$ \cite{csv}.
+We recover this result by combining Cor \ref{cor:sym} and the inequality that for a space $X$, inductive LScocat(X) is less than or equal to symmetric LScocat(X) of \cite{hopkins}.
+We also point out that the constructions of Ganea used in the definition of inductive LS category were proven by Deligiannis to have the structure of comonads \cite{comonads}.
 Our proof is necessarily significantly different than a dualization of this result, as we lack an inductive definition of the $\T_n$'s.

-We also construct duals of the adjoints in the statement of Theorem \ref{thm:main} which we will call $R^n$ and $L^n$.
-These give rise to an alternate formulation of the dual Taylor tower, producing $n$-co-excisive approximations rather than co-degree-$n$ as in \cite{Dual}.

-Dual to the normal case, we would then like to construct the $n$-co-excisive approximation to a functor, $\P^n F$, as the homotopy limit over iterations of $\T^n F= L^n F R^n$.
-We establish in the Appendix the counterpart of \cite[Lemma 1.9]{GC3}, which shows that the map $t^n : \T^n F \ra F$ factors through some co-cartesian cube.
-In \cite{GC3}, the original Lemma was then combined with commutativity of finite pullbacks with filtered colimits to conclude that $\hocolim (\T_n F \ra \T_n^2 F\ra \cdots)$ produced a homotopy limit $(n+1)$-cube -- a cube whose initial space is equivalent to the homotopy limit of the rest of the cube--- from a strongly cocartesian $(n+1)-$cube.

-The dual situation does not always happen.
-That is, we cannot always commute finite pushouts with (co)filtered homotopy limits of spaces.
-Since our current aim is not a complete re-write of the dual calculus theory to endofunctors of spaces, we choose to resolve the issue of commuting finite pushouts with (co)filtered homotopy limits by restricting to functors landing in spectra if we need to consider $\P^n F$.
-Then these approximations $\P^nF$ do take strongly cartesian cubes to cocartesian ones.\footnote{For the original usage, defined using cotriple/triple calculus, see \cite{Dual,bauervanishing,kuhn-tate}.}.

-We give here an explanation of Hopkins' definition of symmetric LScategory\cite[Section 3, p221]{hopkins}.
-He defines, for a given space $X$, a contravariant functor $F_n$, as the homotopy colimit of a (co-punctured) cube.
-Let $ \mathscr{P}^1 ([n])= \mathscr{P}([n])-[n]$.
-For $A \in \mathscr{P}^1 ([n])=C_n^{op}$, the $A$-indexed position of this $(n+1)$-cube is the homotopy limit of $|A|$ different copies of a point mapping to $X$.

-Regarding $A$ as a finite ordered set, we can view $F_nA$ as the homotopy pullback of the following:

-We replace these maps by fibrations (since we are taking a homotopy limit), which replaces a finite set $S$ by $X^{\Delta^S}$, using the convention that $\Delta^S = \Delta^{|S-1|}$, the simplex with vertices induced by $S$, which is of dimension $|S|-1$.
-We are then pulling back over the following diagram: